notanaha/gpt-oss-20b-finetuning/README.md

 2. Run the notebook cells in order (environment build, dataset conversion, data registration, training job submission, model registration, deployment).
 3. Send a POST request with an auth key to the endpoint scoring URI.

+## Acknowledgements / References
+- This workflow and several implementation details were informed by the article:
+  *Fine-tuning with gpt-oss and Hugging Face Transformers* — https://cookbook.openai.com/articles/gpt-oss/fine-tune-transfomers